aniruddhakbordoloi/nginx-rev-proxy/README.md

 ## Pre-requisites (If mac, all can be installed via brew)
 * Maven 3+
 * Jdk 17+
-* nginx (detailed explanation for a Mac M2 given below later, above two should be similar)
+* Nginx (detailed explanation for a Mac M2 given below later, above two should be similar)

 ## Project creation steps
 - Created a Spring boot starter project with Spring web and other dependencies as shown from https://start.spring.io/.
 Refer below: ![Alt text](images/spring-boot-starter.png "Optional title")